assume-breach/Home-Grown-Red-Team/EvadeMyLazagne/README.md

 USAGE

-1. Clone or copy the script from the repo to your linux box.
+1. Clone the entire repo.

-2. Copy the Lazagne folder to a Windows machine with python and pyinstaller installed (you may need other dependencies, check the original Lazagne repo for these).
+2. CD into the EvadeMyLazagne directory

-3. Change directories into the /LaZagne-2.4.3/Windows/ folder.
+3. Run the script.

-4. run pyinstaller --onefile OUTPUT.py
+4. Transfer the entire Lazagne directory to a Windows box

-NOTE: In the future I will have a forked copy of Lazagne with all of the comments removed and replaced with known values so they can also be changed to break up the signature of compiled PE.
-I just don't have time to work it right now.
+5. run pyinstaller --onefile OUTPUT.py

 @assume_breach on Twitter if you run into problems.